CliMA/ClimaArtifacts/inversion_nee/README.md

-# Derived NEE, GPP, and ER for terrestrial-model calibration
+# Derived NEE, GPP, ER, and Rh for terrestrial-model calibration

 ## Overview

-This artifact provides three derived global flux fields on a 1°×1° monthly grid (2002–2020), intended for calibration of terrestrial biosphere models such as
+This artifact provides four derived global flux fields on a 1°×1° monthly grid (2002–2020), intended for calibration of terrestrial biosphere models such as
 ClimaLand: